 4. High Research Costs

 It takes time and money to research and design a useful ergonomic keyboard.
 Sometimes it can even take years until the product meets expectations.

-So manufacturers will often raise the price of their product to recover their initial investment into research.
+So manufacturers will often raise the price of their products to recover their initial investment in research.

 As a result, the prices of ergonomic keyboards are higher than those of non-ergonomic keyboards that need little to no research investment.